edgelesssys/contrast/rfc/009-distributed-coordinator.md

 1. Kubernetes object names need to be valid DNS labels, limiting the length to 63 characters.
    We work around that by truncating the name and storing a map of full hashes to content.
-2. The `latest` transition is not content-addressable.
+2. The `latest` transition isn't content-addressable.
    We store it under a fixed name for now (`transitions/latest`), which limits us to one Coordinator deployment per namespace.
    Should a use-case arise, we could make that name configurable.
 3. Etcd has a limit of 1.5MiB per value.